1iveowl/Simple-Http-Listener-PCL/README.md

 Note: V3.2.1 is not .NET Core compatible.
 Only v.3.6.0+ are .NET Core compatible.

+*Please star this project if you find it useful.
+Thank you.*

 ## What is this?

 A simple Http Listener that is created as a Portable Class Library and to works with Xamarin Forms across Windows 10, iOS and Android.